threefoldfoundation/info_threefold_pub/wiki/tfgrid/farming/farming_reward.md

 ## How do farmer earn TFT?

 ThreeFold Blockchain (TFChain) rewards farmers for providing Internet capacity and expanding the ThreeFold Grid.
 They earn ThreeFold_Token.

-Every month, the consensus mechansim proof-of-capacity registers approximately 30 blocks on the blockchain, each block representing the record of Internet capacity provided to the network.

 When successfully verified by proof-of-capacity, farmers earn TFT according to the amount of Internet capacity registered in TFChain.

 ## Proof-of-Capacity